Alligator Hush Puppies

 Alligator is very good.
 Tender and salty, it is very common cuisine in the Southern United States.
 Today, I’ll explore 2 different alligator recipes, Alligator Hush puppies and Alligator Piquant.

 Well, obviously, alligator is not standard fare, here in our house in Upstate New York.
-Truth be told, never in my life have I ever had alligator.
-A friend of Eric’s came back from Florida last summer, and knowing about BCC, gave us a 2 lb. piece of tail meat to try.
-So I promised to get his alligator on to the blog.
+Truth be told, I’ve never had alligator in my life.
+A friend of Eric’s came back from Florida last summer, and knowing about BCC, gave us a two lb. piece of tail meat to try.
+So I promised to get his alligator onto the blog.

 Alligator Hush Puppies

-Pawing through the freezer a few weeks ago, I found the poor piece of alligator and decided if I didn’t cook it now, it would be freezer burned and I hate wasting good food!
-So break out Google and Pinterest to research alligator recipes!
-There are a plethora of alligator recipes for hush puppies but I really wanted something a bit different.
+While pawing through the freezer a few weeks ago, I found the poor piece of alligator and decided that if I didn’t cook it now, it would be freezer-burned, and I hate wasting good food!
+So break out Google and Pinterest to research alligator recipes.
+There are a plethora of alligator recipes for hush puppies, but I really wanted something a bit different.

 Alligator Piquant

 I found the recipe for the piquant, and after trying the hush puppies, thought that shrimp would be a great addition.
-The alligator meat itself is a bit fishy tasting.
+The alligator meat itself has a somewhat fishy taste.
 It seems similar to some of the larger ocean fish species I’ve tried.
-That salty fishy taste.
-I was right on the shrimp, it added a different texture and flavor to the stew.
+That salty, fishy-taste.
+I was right on the shrimp; it added a different texture and flavor to the stew.

-I have to say, that the alligator was an interesting experiment, and I will try anything once.
-It is not my favorite protein, and I certainly won’t search it out in the future, but it’s fun to try new things anyway.
-Although, as I have said many times regarding venison, once you learn how to cook it right, it is delicious, so maybe I should change my mind on that!
-Thanks for stopping by today, I hope you enjoy these alligator recipes!
-Have you ever eaten alligator?
-What are your thoughts?
-Leave me a comment below.
+I have to say that the alligator was an interesting experiment, and I will try anything once.
+It is not my favorite protein, and I won’t be searching for it in the future, but it’s fun to try new things.
+Although, as I have said many times regarding venison, once you learn how to cook it right, it is delicious, so maybe I should change my mind on that.

 Alligator Corn Hush Puppies